brianjlacy/storyquest/editor/README.md

 for running the service.
 You may also be needing a proper CA certificate.
 Add the location of the SSL setup files to the config.json as usual.

+## Running Preconditions

+The Android SDK must be available on the path of the user running the server as well as the "keytool" utility from the Java SDK.

 ## Running using Docker

 If you are in an production environment, you should use Docker to start the StoryQuest service.